smartmind-team/thanosql-docs/templates/model_statement_template.md

 {definition of all the parameters used by the syntax e.g.
-- "table_name": the name of the new table to be created (str)
 - "image_col": the name of the column containing the image path. (str, default: 'image_path')
 - "batch_size": the size of the dataset bundle read during a single train. (int, optional, default: 16) }